We Were the Mulvaneys (film): Plot

 In 1974, the Mulvaneys are an esteemed family living in the small town of Mount Ephraim in upstate New York.
 The family consists of parents Michael and Corinne, and teenagers Mike Jr., twins Patrick and Marianne, and Judd.
 Mike is a promising high school athlete, Patrick is a studious achiever, Marianne is a saintly cheerleader, and Judd is the youngest.
 Michael runs a successful roofing business and Corinne devotes her life to the family unit.
 The Mulvaneys, who live on a farm called High Point, are seen as a model family in the community.

-Marianne attends the school Harvest Ball dance, where popular jock Zachary Lundt wooes her and gets her intoxicated.
+Marianne attends the school Harvest Ball dance, where popular jock Zachary Lundt woos her and gets her intoxicated.
 He takes her back to his car and rapes her.
 The following day at home, Marianne keeps the rape to herself but her family senses something is wrong.
 Corinne finds her at a church during a school day.
 On the car ride home, Corinne nearly runs over a dog, and the incident triggers Marianne's trauma; through tears, she confesses what happened.

 Corinne takes Marianne to a doctor, who confirms she was raped.
 He advises Corinne that she and Michael need to listen to their daughter and not do anything rash.
 The rest of the family learns what happened and Michael flies off the handle, begging Marianne to press charges against Zachary.
 Because Marianne was drunk and cannot remember the details of the rape, she feels guilt and declines to bring charges.
 Michael goes to the Lundt home alone and physically assaults Zachary and his father Mort, a friend and respected businessman.